Skip to main content

 However, you may need to restrict access to private channels due to sensitive or confidential information.
 The Private Channel Management API methods allow you to create a membership “allowlist” for both private, single-workspace channels and private, cross-workspace shared channels.

+An IDP group represents a group of users synced from your identity provider (IDP).
 Here's a brief overview of what to expect when you create a allowlist for a private channel by linking an IDP group:

 When a linked IDP group is added to a channel's allowlist: